Skip to main content

 Variety: A pull-down list of all Varieties currently defined for this Crop.
 All Crops have, by default, a Variety named "Unknown".
 If you don't know the Variety at this time, select "Unknown".

 First Harvest Date (optional): Once you have your first harvest, you can add the date here.
-We recommend that you add an expected date of first harvest so that a harvest task populates in your Tasks Screen.
+We recommend that you add an expected date of first harvest so that the system can auto-generate a First Harvest task.
 You can update the task if your estimate is off, and by completing the task you record the actual date of first harvest.

 Last Harvest Date (optional): If you have a Planting that you expect to save seeds from and requires some time between the final harvest and seed collection time, you can add the date you expect to stop harvesting here.
 You can update this to the actual date you finished harvesting the Planting when you complete that task.
 Otherwise, the Pull Date is assumed to be the End Harvest Date.